DIY Conductive Paint Recipe (aka electric glue)

 Should I make conductive paint?

 Absolutely.
-If your paper circuit isn’t working well and you have tested all of the regular culprits (LED polarity, battery, short circuit etc), then DIY conductive paint might be the perfect fix for you.
+If your paper circuit isn’t working well and you have tested all of the regular culprits (LED polarity, battery, short circuit etc), then DIY conductive paint might be the perfect fix for you, it’s easy, and is basically electric glue.

 How to make conductive paint recipe